adam-coster/adam-coster/README.md

 I'm Adam Coster, CEO and co-founder of video game studio [Butterscotch Shenanigans](https://www.bscotch.net/about#adam-coster) ([@bscotch](https://github.com/bscotch)).

-I'm a fullstack web developer and DevOps enthusiast, but also spend a lot of my time thinking about data, productivity, and business.
+I'm a fullstack web developer and DevOps enthusiast, but also spend a lot of my time thinking about data, productivity, and business (see my [personal blog](https://adamcoster.com/blog)).
 I talk about all of that a lot on my weekly podcast, [Coffee with Butterscotch](https://podcast.bscotch.net), co-hosted by my co-founders (and literal brothers).

 ## What's _this_ repo?